 The provisions on powers of trustees on investments are similar to those of a trustee in England and Wales, and to those that have followed the English law, including Malta.
 The old law gave trustees freedom in terms of investment powers, merely requiring that such powers be exercised in accordance with the trust instrument and with the diligence and prudence the same investment powers as those of an absolute owner, allowing them to invest in a broader range of investments for the best interests of the beneficiaries.
 The amending law clarifies further that trustees may now invest in Cyprus property both movable and immovable which is situated both in Cyprus and overseas, including shares in companies incorporated in Cyprus.

 A Cyprus trust can be transferred to another country’s jurisdiction and at the same time a trust established in another jurisdiction may be transferred to Cyprus

-Cyprus International Trusts Law prohibits the disclosure of any information regarding the trust except by court order, where it is proved that the disclosure of information is crucial to the outcome of particular civil or criminal proceedings.
+Cyprus International Trusts Law prohibits the disclosure of any information regarding the trust except by court order, where it is proved that the disclosure of the information is crucial to the outcome of particular civil or criminal proceedings.

 Cyprus Trust Asset protection